 - 3.7.1 Both the PCC and the CC are separate data controllers and processors and have duties under the UK General Data Protection Regulation (UKGDPR), the Data Protection Act 2018 and Freedom of Information Act (FOIA) 2000. - 3.7.2 For the purposes of the UKGDPR the PCC and the CC remain the data controller for any personal data recorded under their respective control.
-Both have designated Data Protection Officers, namely the Compliance and Performance Manager (PCC) and Head of Information Management (CC). - 3.7.3 For the purposes of the FOIA, if either the PCC or the CC should receive an FOI request then the PCC or CC as appropriate would be responsible for responding to that request in line with the requirements of the FOIA. - 3.7.4 Any FOI requests received by either the PCC or the CC which relate to this governance framework or any matters arising from it are to be brought to the attention of the other party as soon as practicable, and where necessary the PCC and the CC will provide reasonable assistance to the other in order to facilitate a timely and compliant response to the FOI request or any subsequent compliance requirement. - 3.7.5 In order to enable the PCC to exercise the functions of their office effectively, they will need access to information, officers and staff within their force area.
-The PCC and CC will share information where appropriate to support each other in exercising their functions; where this relates to the sharing of personal data, such sharing will be in accordance with the requirements of the DPA and UKGDPR as appropriate.
-Access to information must not be unreasonably withheld.
-An Information Sharing Agreement (ISA) safeguards the processes around regular sharing of personal information between the PCC and CC.
-The ISA confirms the agreement reached by the PCC and CC at a meeting of the Policing Board on 26th January 2022 that unredacted DPP information will be shared with the PCC's volunteers for the purposes of scrutiny exercises.
+Both have designated Data Protection Officers, namely the Business Manager (PCC) and Head of Information Management (CC). - 3.7.3 For the purposes of the FOIA, if either the PCC or the CC should receive an FOI request then the PCC or CC as appropriate would be responsible for responding to that request in line with the requirements of the FOIA. - 3.7.4 Any FOI requests received by either the PCC or the CC which relate to this governance framework or any matters arising from it are to be brought to the attention of the other party as soon as practicable, and where necessary the PCC and the CC will provide reasonable assistance to the other in order to facilitate a timely and compliant response to the FOI request or any subsequent compliance requirement. - 3.7.5 In order to enable the PCC to exercise the functions of their office effectively, they will need access to information, officers and staff within their force area.
+The PCC and CC will share information where appropriate to support each

-&lt;sup>7 As set out in the Elected Policing Bodies (Specified Information) Order 2011.
+7 As set out in the Elected Policing Bodies (Specified Information) Order 2011.

-&lt;sup>8 As required within the PRSRA.
+8 As required within the PRSRA.

-3.7.6 The PCC and CC will provide reasonable assistance to the other in the preparation of information sharing agreements, data disclosure agreements and data processing contracts, as applicable, to ensure compliance with the College of Policing Authorised Professional Practice - Information Management (Sharing Police Information) and the Wales Accord on the Sharing of Personal Information (WASPI).
+- other in exercising their functions; where this relates to the sharing of personal data, such sharing will be in accordance with the requirements of the DPA and UKGDPR as appropriate.
+Access to information must not be unreasonably withheld.9 - 3.7.6 The PCC and CC will provide reasonable assistance to the other in the preparation of information sharing agreements, data disclosure agreements and data processing contracts, as applicable, to ensure compliance with the College of Policing Authorised Professional Practice Information Management (Sharing Police Information) and the Wales Accord on the Sharing of Personal Information (WASPI). - 3.7.7 The Policing Protocol sets out how information will be shared between the 2 Corporations Sole.
+The lawful basis for the sharing of information and processing of personal data between the PCC and CC is contained within Data Protection legislation as detailed in the table below: